JaanDev/lego-tt-nxg-formats/GHG, GSC.md

 # GHG and GSC
-This is a file structure for .gsc and .ghg files
+This is the file structure for .gsc and .ghg files
 Reverse engineered by [JaanDev](https://github.com/JaanDev)

 ## Main